 Serious businesses aside, economics can be quite amusing.
 The concept of subjective price illustrated in the previous post, in particular, can be used to refute one of the (probably) most annoying, overly-used, outdated, overrated and boring phrases of all time: “Love is Priceless.”
 Come on people.
 I’m seriously tired of it, and today, it is my honor to debunk this false notion once and for all.

-Before engaging in the heated discussion, it is best to get one of the most common fallacies of all time out of the way.
+Before engaging in the heated discussion, it is best that we get one of the most common fallacies of all time out of the way.
 The misconception that Economics, as a discipline, is immoral, that it has no compassion, no altruistic nature, is plain wrong.
 Economics is neither moral nor immoral.
 In other words, economics is “amoral“.
-Economics per se does not provide answers to philosophical or ideological questions like “Should everyone pay more tax to provide social benefits to more poor people?” or “Who should receive aid? the poor guy or the crippled old man or the mentally challenged kid?”.
+Economics per se does not provide answers to philosophical or ideological questions like: Should everyone pay more tax to provide social benefits to more poor people?
+How should public transfers be redistributed amongst the populace? or, how do we address income inequality?

 Thus, in our case, economics provides a logical ground from which a conclusion can be drawn.